Team-Aqua/File-Watcher/docs/design_rationale.md

 These aspects are required, especially for a command line interface application.
 As users expect a level of quality with the innermost processes (aspects obtained by having a secure, robust system), developers need to build applications with respect to these key qualities at all times.

-###### AUGMENTED DESIGN DECISIONS
-**Error Handling**
-Because of the disjointed nature of our system messager (as a result of the implementation of the fork process), there is cause for concern that failures found in the parent process would not affect the child process - when, in reality, this is the preferred approach.
-We have since designed our systems to ensure that we can properly handle all errors that arise.

-We also ensure that user inputs to the program are properly sanitised - as a result, we properly handle all errors that arise from bad input data.

-**Robustness**
-Ultimately, we came to the following conclusion for our implementation: if there is an external segmentation fault, then our system should stop entirely.
-When looking at user requirements, most users would want a system that works to expectations.
-If the system falls prey to other issues - absolutely, we can handle those and preserve the initial function.
-However, our full system should not break by itself - but must also know when to stop.
-Regardless, our original missive remains - we will preserve our applicaiton to mitigate segmentation dumps.

 ##### What components of the Ruby exception hierarchy are applicable to this problem?
 Illustrate your answer.
 Reference: